junxit/us-congress-bills-110/metadata.md

 - 2007-10-10 — Introduced in House
 - 2007-10-10 — Referred to the House Committee on Energy and Commerce.
 - 2007-10-10 — Referred to the Subcommittee on Health.
+- 2007-10-29 — Considered under suspension of the rules. (consideration: CR H12122-12123)
+- 2007-10-29 — DEBATE - The House proceeded with forty minutes of debate on H. Con.
+Res.
+230.
+- 2007-10-29 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-10-29 — Ms. Baldwin moved to suspend the rules and agree to the resolution.
+- 2007-10-29 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H12122)
+- 2007-10-29 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H12122)